 Education was a priority for all in Cave Spring, from the first moment of settlement.
 The town’s church congregations built schools, usually on land and with labor, implements, and supplies contributed by parishioners.
 The Baptists founded one of the earliest of the schools in 1838 (Hearn Academy), emphasizing “labor and industry,” themes that reflected the community’s esprit.
 Named after the educator who led and personally endowed the effort, that school today stands in the city’s public park.

 The Presbyterians, not to be outdone, later established a school of their own and provided for its future upkeep and caretaking.
 (Local philanthropy is a perennial theme in this community’s journey to the present.)

-Two other recent projects highlight the community’s appreciation for its past.
-One is the restoration of the 1810 Vann Cherokee cabin, a site on the Trail of Tears National Historic Trail.
-Dianna Edwards, president of the Cave Spring Historical Society, says, “That’s an impressive honor.
-It literally puts that cabin on a national Trail of Tears map.”
-The second project is the planned restoration of the Fairview-Brown Colored School campus, a Rosenwald School.
+Two other recent projects highlight the community’s appreciation for its past: a restoration of what some believe may be the oldest Cherokee cabin in Georgia, and the planned restoration of the Fairview-Brown Colored School campus, a Rosenwald School.
 (The Fairview-Brown campus was a product of African American initiative in the 1920s, and the partnership of philanthropist Julius Rosenwald and educator Booker T. Washington.)